Conformative Filtering for Implicit Feedback Data: Experiments

-The result are shown in Table \ref{table.results}.
-Recall@$R$ is arguably the most important metric for implicit feedback.
-In the real-world scenario, one can recommend only a few items to a user, and one would hope the list contains as many items of interest to the user as possible.
-This is exactly what Recall@$R$ measures.

-In terms of Recall@$R$, CoF performed drastically better than all the baselines.
-For example, the Recall@$5$ and Recall@$10$ scores of CoF are more than $10\%$ higher than those of the baselines on all the datasets.
-Note that the second best method is user-kNN, which is not a model-based method.
-If we compare CoF to only model-based alternatives, the improvement is more than 20\%.

-Moreover, for Movilens1M, CoF outperforms all competing methods by a large margin.
-This shows that when the data is less sparse, CoF is able to extract meaningful information much more effectively than other methods.
+The recall@$R$ results, at each cutoff position $R$, are shown in Figure \ref{figure.results}.
+We see that CoF achieved the best performance on both datasets.
+Since CoF attempts to model each taste of a user individually, a higher recall suggests that these tastes are catered for while making recommendations.
+The improvements are comparatively larger on the Movielens20M dataset.
+This indicates that when the data is relatively less sparse, CoF is able to extract meaningful information much more effectively than other methods.

-In terms of NDCG, CoF also performed better than the baselines in all cases.
-NDCG gives high score to recommendation lists in which relevant items have higher rank in the list.
-This indicates that the recommend lists (over all items) produced by CoF are of higher quality than those given by the baselines.

-User-kNN comes the second in most cases and beats CoF in one case.
-It should be noted that CoF is model-based.
-The user and item characterization vectors can be computed offline.
-Hence, it scales up better than user-kNN.
+Ocular performed competitively with BPR and WRMF in terms of recall@R. However, WRMF and BPRMF performed better at larger cutoff values.
+Interestingly, we found that the performance of GBPR was better than all baselines on the ta-feng dataset but was unimpressive on Movielens20M despite extensive parameter tuning.
+A possible reason for this could be the tendency of GBPR to focus on popular items\footnote{During our experiments we found that GBPR has low global diversity.
+These results are not reported in the interest of space.}.
+Ta-feng is grocery dataset and certain common items are in every customer's basket (e.g. bread), focusing on these may lead to a higher recall.
+On the other hand, the movie domain is comparatively more personalized and focusing on popular items might not cater to different tastes of a user.

+Table \ref{tab:AUC} shows the performance in terms of AUC.
+CoF outperforms the baselines on both datasets.
+This suggests that CoF is able to identify the ``true'' negatives and it puts them lower than the items of interest in the ranked list.
+We see that BPRMF performs the second best w.r.t.
+AUC on both datasets.
+This is expected since BPRMF optimizes for AUC.
+Moreover, we note that WRMF performed better than BPRMF in terms of recall@$R$, however, it's performance in terms of AUC is lower.
+This provides further evidence that the score of the top-$R$ metrics and those which evaluate over the whole list might not correlate and depending on the target of the recommendation an appropriate metric should be chosen.

+SLIM gave the lowest performance over all metrics in our experiments.
+It is worth noting that our experimental setup (splitting the data by time) and the metrics used differ from the experimental conditions under which SLIM is normally evaluated.